 Headquartered in London, CUBE is a global regulatory technology (RegTech) provider that empowers financial institutions to meet cross-border compliance challenges head on.
 Founded in 2011 by Ben Richmond, CUBE was bootstrapped from day one, funded not by investors or seed rounds but rather by a product that had instant market appeal.
 Today, CUBE’s platform spans 180 countries and is on the cusp of joining a very special club of companies who go on to not only lead but define their industry.

-I had the opportunity to meet Ben Richmond at the Paris Fintech Forum (PFF20) after his talk on the complexities of regulations.
-I wanted to find out more about his vision for the future of regulatory compliance, how he recognised the need for structured content and the massive opportunities it presented.
+I had the opportunity to meet Ben Richmond at the Paris Fintech Forum (PFF20) to find out more about his vision for the future of regulatory compliance, how he recognised the need for a platform like CUBE and his mission to machine learn the world’s regulatory content.

 I started by first asking Ben to tell us in his own words, what exactly does CUBE do?